vishnuvardhan-jadava/Image_segmentation_Real_Time_for_Blind/README.md

 *  For segmentation, we use the YOLO pre-trained model: yolov8l-seg.pt by Ultralytics.
 This model is trained in the famous COCO dataset.
 It is designed for instance segmentation tasks.

+Future development:
+We plan to train the model on more datasets like potholes, curbs, floor type(gravel, cement, asphalt roads), speed breakers/bumps, etc. to make the object detection/segmentation better.